What remedies can the Tribunal provide?

 - what you would have done differently had you known the correct information

-- quantify any financial loss
+- the value of the financial loss

 Some examples of complaints that fall within this category include:

-- Complaints about errors in annual member statements
+- complaints about errors in annual member statements

-- Complaints about the calculation of a benefit
+- complaints about the calculation of a benefit

-- Complaints about a delay in rolling over a benefit, a cash payment or processing an instruction to switch investments
+- complaints about a delay in rolling over a benefit, a cash payment or processing an instruction to switch investments

 Also, while the Tribunal has no power to change the design of a fund, we can deal with complaints about the adequacy of the superannuation provider's disclosure about the insurance arrangements and premiums.
 This may include whether the amount of cover and the premiums that would be deducted from the account were disclosed and the ability to 'opt-out' of the cover was disclosed.